rosesilver/ArkLib/README.md

 # Formally Verified Cryptographic Arguments

 This library aims to provide a modular and composable framework for formally verifying (succinct) cryptographic arguments (e.g. SNARKs) based on Interactive (Oracle) Proofs.
-This is done as part of the Verified zkEVM project.
+This is done as part of the [Verified zkEVM](https://verified-zkevm.org/) project.

-In the first stage of this library (until middle of 2025), we plan to formalize interactive (oracle) reductions (a modular way of stating IOPs), and prove information-theoretic completeness and soundness for a select list of protocols.
+In the first stage of this library (until middle of 2025), we plan to formalize interactive (oracle) reductions (a modular way of stating IOPs), and prove information-theoretic completeness and soundness for a select list of protocols (see the list of active formalizations below).

 In particular, we aim to formalize the following:
 - IOPs building on univariate polynomials: [Plonk](https://eprint.iacr.org/2019/953.pdf) and [FRI](https://eccc.weizmann.ac.il/report/2017/134/)